xrdocs/telemetry/_tutorials/telemetry-stack-update-grpc-tls.md

 ### Telegraf certificate

 Once the root certificate is created.
 Many devices certificates can be created.
-One certificate is created for the telegraf collector.
+One certificate is created for the Telegraf collector.

 1. First, the private key for the Telegraf certificate must be created.
     <div class="highlighter-rouge"><pre class="highlight"><code>cisco@server1:/home/cisco# <span style="background-color:yellow">openssl genrsa -out telegraf.lab.key 2048</span>